The last enemy

 - JOHN 6:54 Whoso eateth my flesh, and drinketh my blood, hath eternal life; and I will raise him up at the last day.

-Not the end of the planet but the end of those ages.
+The end, the telos of those previous ages was upon Paul and his readers.
+Not the end of the planet or the universe, but the end of those ages.
 The Greek word aion is often translated world by the KJV, but it more correctly should be rendered as age or ages.
 A concise definition of these various Greek words rendered earth and world and age in the Christian Scriptures is given us by J. Stuart Russell in his illuminating work aptly entitled, The Parousia.

 - We have already had occasion to observe that aion is properly a designation of time, an age; and it is doubtful whether it ever has any other signification in the New Testament. . . .
 The proper word for the earth, or world, is kosmos, which is used to designate both the material and moral world.
 Oikoumene is properly the inhabited world, 'the habitable,' and in the New Testament refers often to the Roman Empire, sometimes to so small a portion of it as Palestine.
 Ge, though it sometimes signifies the earth generally, in the gospels more frequently refers to the land of Israel.
 Much light is thrown upon many passages by a proper understanding of these words. [page 265]